nagyist/stackviz-deployer/README.rst

 * API: mostly feature-complete, still needs input validation and cleanup jobs
 * Workers: mostly feature-complete, still needs input validation
-* Frontend: WIP, see :code:`public/`
+* Frontend: basic implementation is finished, see :code:`public/`
-* StackViz support: WIP
+* StackViz support: done, see

 Usage - Server
 --------------
-The server implementation is currently incomplete and very much in flux.
+The server implementation is reasonably complete and should be fine for simple deployments.
 Right now it uses MySQL for persistent storage with a Celery task queue (using Redis as a broker).
 In production the web UI (static HTML) and API server (python+flask) should be run behind Nginx or Apache.

 The current requirements are as follows: